Claxton Bay (parliamentary constituency)

-Pointe-à-Pierre is a parliamentary electoral district in Trinidad and Tobago on the south-west coast of Trinidad.
+Claxton Bay is a parliamentary electoral district in Trinidad and Tobago on the south-west coast of Trinidad.
 David Lee of the United National Congress was elected its Member of Parliament in the 2015 and 2020 Trinidad and Tobago general elections.

+The constituency was renamed from Pointe-à-Pierre for the 2025 Trinidad and Tobago general election.

 Constituency profile

 The constituency was created prior to the 1956 general election.
 It had an electorate of 23,504 as of 2015.
 It includes Claxton Bay, Marabella, Tarouba, Pointe-à-Pierre and portions of Vistabella.
 It is considered a marginal seat.

+In 2025, the seat was renamed to refer to the town of Claxton Bay.

 Members of Parliament

 This constituency has elected the following members of the House of Representatives of Trinidad and Tobago: